garnierclement/pfe/projects/manticore/README.md

 * 	`ack`

-### Embedded client HTTP server
+### Embedded HTTP server

 Manticore have a embedded HTTP server built-in.

-> // routes with Express
+> // serve routes with Express for 1. web API and 2. the user web interface
+> // introduce the LoCh (Local Channel) that is to say when the client and the core are on the same computer (node)

-#### External messaging
+#### External messaging with Manticore Web API

+The Manticore Web API creates an entry point for local client to interact with the network.

-Inspired by REST API
+> // Inspired by REST API
-Using GET HTTP request
+> // Using GET HTTP request

-Web user interface
+> // describe the API verb and parameters

 #### User friendly Web interface

 The web user interface is designed with a templating engine called [Jade].

 [Jade]: http://jade-lang.com/

+> // allow the use of a web browser as universal client

 ### Play around with Manticore